TheNogl/dump1090-TheNogl/README.md

 [Dump1090-mutability](https://github.com/mutability/dump1090) is Oliver Jowett's fork of [MalcolmRobb's version of dump1090](https://github.com/MalcolmRobb/dump1090) that adds new functionality and is designed to be built as a Debian/Raspbian package.
-This fork adds a heatmap and rangeview to it.
+This fork adds a heatmap and rangeview from tedsluis's fork to it as well as an updated webview by kazazes.

 This version is licensed under the GPL (v2 or later).
 See the file COPYING for details.